bsgiovanini/private_block_chain/README.md

 # Project 4: Build a Private Blockchain Notary Service

 Project created as an assignment for Udacity BlockChain Developer Nanodegree Program - Project 4.
 RESTful API using the [Hapi.js](https://hapijs.com) Node.js framework which interfaces with the private blockchain.
-The package [JOI](https://github.com/hapijs/joi) was used to support input validation
+The package [JOI](https://github.com/hapijs/joi) was used to support input validation and [Boom](https://github.com/hapijs/boom) was used for http code handling.

 ## Getting Started